tomachinz/AminoSee/README.md

 ## Easy Install
-Prebuilt binaries for Mac, Windows and Linux.
-This is a CLI program, so run it from a terminal:
+Prebuilt binaries of v1.18.19 for Mac, Windows and Linux.
+This is a CLI program, so run it from a terminal with a space and a DNA file and press enter:

-https://www.funk.co.nz/aminosee/dist/linux.zip linux.zip	28-Dec-2018 20:40	35M
-https://www.funk.co.nz/aminosee/dist/macos.zip macos.zip	28-Dec-2018 20:42	33M
-https://www.funk.co.nz/aminosee/dist/win32.zip win32.zip	28-Dec-2018 20:38	30M
+https://www.funk.co.nz/aminosee/dist/AminoSee_linux.zip	 AminoSee_linux.zip 2019-07-16 09:23	25M
+https://www.funk.co.nz/aminosee/dist/AminoSee_macos.zip	 AminoSee_macos.zip 2019-07-16 09:23	22M
+https://www.funk.co.nz/aminosee/dist/AminoSee_win.zip	   AminoSee_win.zip   2019-07-16 09:23	22M

+Then you run `aminosee human.dna` to render an image of the DNA.

 ## Install from Source Code
 Run it yourself from source code.